krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ### Binary presences and Little's Law

-At this stage, the presence invariant may still feel a bit abstract.
-Let's make it more concrete by interpreting this identity in the special case of *binary* presences.
+Let's make things a bit more concrete by interpreting this identity in the special case of *binary* presences.

 Recall that a *binary* signal is a function whose density is either $0$ or $1$.
 That is, we are modeling the presence or absence of an underlying signal in the